PretendoNetwork/pokemon-rumble-world-secure/README.md

 # Pokémon Rumble World (3DS) replacement server
-Includes both the authentication and secure servers
+Includes both the authentication and secure servers, and the HPP server for SpotPass

 ## Compiling